Bardoctorus/h2d/README.md

 I shamelessly ripped the code from here as a starting point: https://aticleworld.com/c-program-to-convert-hexadecimal-to-decimal/

+# The Plan

+To basically turn this rupped code into a super simple command line tool which does basically only two things:

+- Detects input numbers and shows their equivalents (b00010001 detected by leading b, 0xFF by leading 0x, decimal is regular int and octal is ??? who the fuck uses octal???)
+- Is a simple never ending game that prints a number in one format and demands it returned in another.
+High Scores!
+Leaderboards!!
+Feature Creep!!

 # Installation

 For now there aint none.
 Download it, compile it, place it in your PATH.